Review: SDG Days

 The SDGs were implemented in the following areas at FHWien der WKW:

-- Communication & Marketing: Gender & Diversity at FHWien der WKW, reduction of advertising material and focus on sustainability, environmentally friendly material in print (e.g: printing of the study program folders and studio! magazine on paper certified with the Austrian Eco Label), focus on online communication (lower paper consumption) etc.
+- Communication & Marketing: Gender & Diversity at FHWien der WKW, focus on sustainble advertising material, environmentally friendly material in print, focus on online communication (lower paper consumption) etc.

 - Employer Branding: Mission Statement & Code of Conduct, value-based management diploma, compatibility of work and family (certificate „hochschuleundfamilie“), further training, etc.